sf105/sttp-book/chapters/pragmatic-testing/tdd.md

 Given all these advantages, should we use TDD 100% of time?
 There is, of course, no universal answer.
 While some research shows the advantages of TDD, others are more in doubt about it.

+{% hint style='working' %}
-{% set todo = "Missing a video about the advantages of TDD here" %}
+Missing a video about the advantages of TDD here
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## Test-Driven Design